paulca/eyeballs.js/README.md

       review.validates_presence_of('content');
     });

-This defines the Review model, allowing us to initialize and save Review objects.
+This defines the Review model, allowing us to initialize and save Review objects, while ensuring `title` and `content` are included.

-The `create` action in `controllers/reviews_controller.js` looks like this:
+The `create` action in `controllers/reviews_controller.js` looks like this (using jQuery):

     ...
     create: function(){